Kuift/GuiftsDynamicBlueprint/README.md

 - You can load your saved blueprints by using the 'L' key or using the 'X' key
 - You can cycle through rendering window size by pressing 'J', try it if your performance aren't great
 - You can cycle through rendering relative to your camera or your cursor by pressing 'K'
+- As a moderator, you can enable or disable live blueprint editing using the !bp_edit_toggle command
 ##### Thanks to all kag's modder who answered my questions and big thanks to Numan and Monkey_Feats.
 ##### Thanks to Epsilon for the inventory code